Apr

-Today is April 15.
+What happens on April 15?
 For those of you from non-US countries, that probably doesn’t mean much.
-To us Americans, today is Tax Day, the deadline to file my tax returns.
+To us Americans, April 15th is Tax Day, the deadline to file tax returns.
+Yup, and entire day taken over and corrupted by government.
+Well, I guess those interstates won’t pave themselves for free.

 If you’re working at the last minute then you might be looking for last minute tax tips.
 Of course, what many people really want to know is what happens if you don’t file your taxes by the deadline and is there anything I can do if I can’t get my taxes done?